akintundejr4/GlobalTravelAgency/README.md

 # GlobalTravelAgency

-A VanilalJS website for a fictional travel agency.
+A basic html/css/js website for a fictional travel agency.

 Created to utlize aspects of JQuery and JavaScript that I hadn't used before.
 I also wanted to try the full screen background image for a wesbite with functionality.